 We joined the local club in 2017 and in preparation a few birds from Belgium were imported from the Roland Janssens strain.
 In order to vaccinate our pigeons at the start of the year, we contacted a vet and long-distance pigeon fancier Fred Stet.
 Through him, we met Ron van der Noort who had given the family youngsters to race with.

 There was a lot to learn about pigeon racing, but 2017 showed a promising prospect.
 Most of our youngsters were early enough to make it in the top of Afdeling (Department) 7 three times in a row, however were not timed because of water on the roof of the house.
 This was disappointing yet also promising.

 The following year, 2018, the very same birds were succesfully timed: the “460” gifted by Ron van der Noort, managed to win a 1st prize in the club out of 570 pigeons and 52th in Region A1 out of 4,263 pigeons.
 Two more Van der Noort pigeons consistently scored well, such as the “428”, winner of the 10th Prov.
 Minderhout out 7.123 pigeons and 9th Nat.
 NPO Orleans.
 His nest sister the “429” won the 7th NPO Lessines out of 18.809 birds that very same year.

 At the end of 2016, a stray bird from 2015 arrived at the our loft and ownership was transferred.
-The former owner was the Van den Berg family in Utrecht, who race on the extreme long distances.
+The former owner was the Ben van den Berg in Tull en ‘t Waal, who raced very well on the extreme long distances.
 In 2018, the adopted hen was sent without much prior training to Dax (+- 1100 km) and managed to win the 8th spot in NIC Soest and 2nd in the city of Almere.